 “We will shortly be publishing our initial framework analysis”.

 If the noble Lord, Lord Forsyth, has difficulty with the word “normal”, I promise him that I have difficulty with the word “shortly”, especially since, on 30 January, “shortly” suggested to me that we would have something before us now, but we have not.
 As the noble Lord, Lord Thomas, said, perhaps the amendment is born of frustration.
-All that time that went by without any consultation at all that could have produced something that we could be looking at leads us to want to put in a caveat that if what has been promised does not materialise, it is serious enough for us to feel that we have to offer something quite drastic to shake people to their senses.
+All that time that went by without any consultation at all which could have produced something that we could be looking at, leads us to want to put in a caveat that if what has been promised does not materialise, it is serious enough for us to feel that we have to offer something quite drastic to shake people to their senses.
 It is in that spirit, I think especially at Second Reading, that we must look at this amendment.

 The noble Baroness said:

 “Noble Lords will be aware of the Government’s commitment to bring forward amendments to Clause 11”.

 Those are her words, not mine.
 She said: